adaptris/interlok-docs/docs/pages/developer/developer-ui-optional-components.md

 }
 ```

-So, above in the interlok-json project build.gradle, after adding the artifacts to the publication, there is [pom.withXml](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPom.html#org.gradle.api.publish.maven.MavenPom:withXml(org.gradle.api.Action)) action and it's this action that allows configuration of the POM.
+Above in the interlok-json project build.gradle, after adding the artifacts to the publication, there is [pom.withXml](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPom.html#org.gradle.api.publish.maven.MavenPom:withXml(org.gradle.api.Action)) action and it's this action that allows configuration of the POM.

 Here is a full example of a pom.withXml displaying all the example elements and values that we've gone through on this page: